sugarcrm-developers/school/README.md

 Learn more about the implemented [Use Cases](docs/UseCases.md) in the [docs](docs/).

 Want a quick summary?
-Watch the video below we put together for SugarCon 2017.
+Watch the video below.
 [![The Professor M Scenario Part 1 - What is it and why should you care?](images/profmvideo1.png)](https://youtu.be/aKBTKcaney4 "The Professor M Scenario Part 1 - What is it and why should you care?")

 ## Installation instructions

-Before beginning any of the tutorials associated with UnCon 2017, you'll want to setup a Sugar instance that has the Professor M scenario installed.

 Watch the video below for instructions on how to install the scenario.
 Text-based instructions follow.
 [![The Professor M Scenario Part 2 - How do you install it?](images/profmvideo2.png)](https://youtu.be/SO-Rav35X5U "The Professor M Scenario Part 2 - How do you install it?")